pdf2htmlEX/pdf2htmlEX/buildScripts/Readme.md

 most Linux distributions, lag the official releases of both of these projects.
 Even worse few distributions install the same versions.

-This means that it is nearly impossible for the `pdf2htmlEX` 'predict' which version of Poppler or FontForge will be installed on a given user's machine.
+This means that it is nearly impossible for the `pdf2htmlEX` code to 'predict' which version of Poppler or FontForge will be installed on a given user's machine.

 ## Our solution